DownCataclysmic/QA-IMS-Project/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Ed and Jordan for teaching me the basics of Java.
-* Inspiration
+* UberEats for feeding me.
-* etc
+* Dude on Youtube that explained what a DAO was.